apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 Apache DataFusion `ExecutionPlan`.
 In some cases, Comet provides specialized physical operators and expressions to override the DataFusion versions to ensure compatibility with Apache Spark.

-The leaf nodes in the physical plan are always `ScanExec` and each of these operators will consume batches of Arrow data that are prepared before the plan is executed.
-The source of these batches could be a Comet Parquet scan, or a Spark exchange.
+The leaf nodes in the physical plan are always `ScanExec` and each of these operators will make a JNI call to `CometBatchIterator.next()` to fetch the next input batch.
+The input could be a Comet Parquet scan, or a Spark exchange.

 `CometNativeExec` creates a `CometExecIterator` and applies this iterator to the input RDD partitions.
-Each call to `CometExecIterator.next()` will invoke `Native.executePlan` and pass the memory addresses of the input batches to be processed so that the native code can access them via Arrow FFI.
+Each call to `CometExecIterator.next()` will invoke `Native.executePlan`.
 Once the plan finishes executing, the resulting Arrow batches are imported into the JVM using Arrow FFI.

 ## Arrow